For the owner who is looking for something unique, we can build a semi-custom motor yacht to your own, exacting requirements.

 Electronic single-lever engine controls are standard.

-A Victron 3000watt/70amp inverter/charger is available as an option.
-The system will provide 240 volts from the ships batteries for microwave and ring main when shore power is not available and will act a powerful charger when plugged into shore power.
+A Victron inverter/charger is available as an option; this system will provide 240 volts from the ships batteries for microwave and ring main when shore power is not available and will act a powerful charger when plugged into shore power.

 Electrical equipment includes: